skymill/cumulus/README.md

 ## Deployment workflow

-First off you need to create a bundle.
-Run
+All you need to do is to run the command below.

-    cumulus --environment production --bundle

 This will bundle and upload all your software to AWS S3.
-The next step is to update CloudFormation.
-That is done with the `--deploy` command:
+It will then trigger an create or update at AWS CloudFormation.

     cumulus --environment production --deploy

-Cumulus will create or update the CloudFormation stacks as needed.

 ## Environment specific configuration